lanazhang/aws-ai-cm-rek-img-accuracy-eval-cdk/README.md

 You will need admin access to the AWS account to deploy the CDK package and the underline AWS services.

 ### Supported AWS regions
-The Accuracy Evaluation tool requires AWS services Amazon SageMaker GrounTruth/A2I and Amazon Rekognition, which are available in the below regions.
-Please choose from one of the below AWS regions to deploy the CDK package.
+The Accuracy Evaluation tool requires AWS services such as Amazon SageMaker GrounTruth/A2I and Amazon Rekognition, which are available in certain regions.
+Please choose one of the below AWS regions to deploy the CDK package.

 | |Regions ||||
 | ---------- | ---------- | ---------- | ---------- | ---------- |